IoT - Coating Consistency is Key

 Today, IoT sensors are ubiquitous, touching almost every aspect of life.
 Gas pressure sensors monitor pressure changes in oil, energy, and utility applications.
 Photoelectric devices (photo sensors) are now common in the consumer electronics vertical.
 Sensors are responsible for temperature monitoring, a typical use case for warehouse and inventory management, and HVAC systems monitoring.

 Accelerometers detect subnormal industrial machine applications, while ultrasonic flow meters are coupled with IoT modules to send data about smart metering to a remote location.
-Moisture sensors have been critical in recent advances in smart farming, allowing for the constant monitoring of soil health.
+Moisture sensors have been critical in recent advances in smart farming, allowing for constant soil health monitoring.
 In the automotive sector, tunneling magnetoresistive sensors (TMR) are an increasingly popular way to measure mechanical displacement.
 And Particulate Matter sensors detect pollution in the industrial landscape and smart cities.

 The chemical vapor deposition (CVD) process used to deposit Parylene conformal coatings can efficiently accommodate these complex surfaces.
 Parylene’s usefulness is primarily founded upon its ability to cover PCBA configurations with exposed internal surfaces, sharp edges, flat surfaces, points, and crevices with consistent coverage free of voids.